-As consideration for the Emory License Agreement, the Company paid an upfront license fee of \$290,000 and issued the Emory Convertible Note of \$600,000.
-As discussed in Note 8, upon issuance of the Series A in August 2018, the Emory Convertible Note and unpaid accrued interest was cancelled and converted into shares of Series A at a conversion price of \$9.32 per share.
+As consideration for the Emory License Agreement, the Company paid an upfront license fee of \$290,000 and issued a convertible note with a principal amount of \$600,000.
+Upon issuance of the Series A in August 2018, the principal and unpaid accrued interest under this convertible note was cancelled and converted into shares of Series A at a conversion price of \$9.32 per share.